qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 "Hey, how are you?
 How's the burnout?"
 I thought of writing.

-"I know this might be weird so please ignore if you're weirded out.
+"I know this might be weird, if so please ignore.
 But I just saw an insane movie, 'Festen' by Thomas Vinterberg.
 And now I just want to talk to someone."

 I thought better than to send it, since it was only getting to 10 AM on a Wednesday in Amsterdam.
 She probably already had enough to deal with.

 I'm dealing with some burnout of my own.
 Ever since I'd gotten home (and stopped drinking), I have been anxious about being productive.
 (But sometimes, like now, I also just don't want to work.
 I can feel it in my body and my brain.
 And this makes me more anxious, and probably a manifestation of burnout syndrome.
 So instead of working, I'm blogging.)

+# Safe for work section

 Anyway, I've been trying to start a research blog, which I could hopefully use for my PhD applications this winter, about a nine months from now, to explain what I have been doing for a year after I quit my job.
 So far, I am making slow progress.

-# The work

 My inital plan was to do a short research project on the US-Canadian trade war.
 The main methodology would be implementing a very simple computable egeneral equilibrium model (CGEM), which I think would be quite impressive given that I'm just a lowly pre-doc.
 But CGEMs turned out to be quite hard.